-If a DHCP server is available, alternatively the mode "DHCP" or "DHCP, addresses only" can be selected for the Standard interface.
+If a DHCP server is available, alternatively to the static mode "DHCP" or "DHCP, addresses only" can be selected.
 The device then gets all necessary information from the DHCP server.
 The difference between the two modes is that for "DHCP" also the DNS server address is obtained.